daid-tw/basic-macos-setup/README.md

 The execution steps for getting your MacOS setup configured are:

-* 1. Configure your proxy to access web through a VPN.
-  Follow VPN/Spike instructions at: https://github.com/krogertechnology/mac-setup-scripts/blob/master/proxy-setup.md

-* 2. Run `$make proxy` to install proxy configurations on your machine.

-* 3. Run `$make install` to install needed apps for your programming environment and also for productivity.
+* Run `$make install` to install needed apps for your programming environment and also for productivity1